jason-c-daniels/Jcd.BitManipulation/UPCOMING_CHANGES.md

 ### Breaking Changes from 2.x

-- I've found myself strongly disliking the proliferation of types.
-All of the type specific `ByteIndexer` types will be replaced by `BigEndianByteIndexer` and `LittleEndianByteIndexer`.
+- All of the type specific `ByteIndexer` types will be replaced by `BigEndianByteIndexer` and `LittleEndianByteIndexer`.
+  Early previews of both have been backported to 2.4.33.
 - The same is true of the type specific `BitIndexer` types (e.g. `BitIndexerUInt64`).
 These will all be replaced with the `BitIndexer` struct.
 - The old indexer types will be deprecated in an upcoming release of 2.x, shortly before 3.0 is released.
 If you're